Bandeapart1964/PuppyGit/README.md

 ## About ssh
-Idk how support ssh on Android, so PuppyGit Pro only support https for now, if you know how support ssh, please make a pr or give me some hints for that
+Idk how support ssh on Android, so PuppyGit only support https for now, if you know how support ssh, please make a pr or give me some hints for that

 ## Build